Ongoing financial help from the government, supporting business owners through Covid-19

 Read more …

-If you are going through Divorce and questions affecting your future housing and mortgage needs are being discussed it is likely your legal representative will ask you to find out your mortgage capacity.
-It might be easy for you to have a quick search on-line or have a chat with your existing lender; however, it is vital you get accurate information.
-Without it you could find yourself in difficulty post divorce:
+If you are going through divorce and questions affecting your future housing and mortgage needs are being discussed it is likely your legal representative will ask you to find out your mortgage capacity.

 Read more …